Anna-Team/AnnaDB/docs/docs_gen/templates/articles/first.md

 ## Plans

 This is the very early version of the database.
-It already can do things and I use it in a few of my own projects already.
-But there are many things to do yet.
+It can already do things and I use it in a few of my projects.
+But there are many features to work on yet.

-My next plans are:

-- Drivers for `Rust`, `Go`, and `JS`
+### Drivers

+I plan to add drivers to support the most popular languages.
+If you can help with this - please contact me.

+### Rights management

+This is probably the most important feature to implement.
+Authentication, authorizations, roles, etc.

+### Performance increase

+There are many performance-related things to improve now.

+### Query features

 - Projections
-- More `find` and `update` operators
+- More find and update operators
-- Performance increase

-If you can help with development, please ping me.
+- Developer experience improves

+### Managed service

+My big goal is to make a managed data store service.
+Hey, aws, gcloud, azure, I'm ready for collaborations! ;)

 ## Links